 Half Day

-Begin your journey at the Appalachian Trail Conservancy office situated on beautiful Children's Lake in Boiling Springs.
-There you can pick up trail maps and learn more about A.T. hot spots in Cumberland Valley.
-(NOTE: The office has been temporarily closed.)
-Boiling Springs is a designated Appalachian Trail Community and the A.T. passes right by the office along the edge of the lake.
+Begin your journey at the former Appalachian Trail Conservancy office situated on beautiful Children's Lake in Boiling Springs.
+Boiling Springs is a designated Appalachian Trail Community, and the A.T. passes right by the office along the edge of the lake.
 Just follow the white blazes.

-Before you begin your journey, head across the parking lot to TCO Outdoors for your hiking and trail supply needs.
+Before you begin your journey, head across the parking lot to TCO Outdoors for hiking and trail supplies.
+The store also has a visitor information display offering free literature on the A.T. and other area attractions.
 After you pick up the essentials, walk around the lake and enjoy the scenery before heading out on the trail.
-If you have some extra time, stop by the Village Artisans Gallery to browse PA artisan crafts and hand-made items.
-This boutique shop -- located inside a renovated circa-1875 church -- is about a 10-minute walk from Children's Lake.
+If you have some extra time, stop by the Village Artisans Gallery to browse PA artisan crafts and handmade items.
+This boutique shop—located inside a renovated circa-1875 church—is about a 10-minute walk from Children's Lake.

 Before or after your hiking excursion, treat yourself to delicious Mexican food from Caffe 101 or take a quick 3-minute drive to enjoy fine casual dining at The Barn, Allenberry Resort's flagship restaurant.